Skip to main content

 You must also complete this process if you applied for your study permit using an offer from another university.

-If your study permit is expiring, you will have to apply for a new one.
-Find more information and learn how to apply for a study permit.
+If your study permit is expiring, you will have to apply for a new one before the expiry date.
+Find more information and learn how to extend your study permit.

-You can apply for a study permit at a Canadian border, but we recommend that you apply online in your country of residence as soon as you have the necessary documents to do so.
+You can apply in person for a study permit at a “port of entry” to Canada (land border crossing or airport).
+However, we recommend instead that you apply online in your country of residence as soon as you have the necessary documents to do so.

 Find more information about how to apply for a study permit.